 - Insurance verification: Since RFA treats medical vein disease, most insurance plans cover it.
 The clinic confirms your coverage before the procedure.

 During treatment, local anesthesia is applied to the leg.
 A catheter delivers gentle heat inside the vein, closing it completely.
-You can resume your normal activities immediately after leaving the office.
+You can resume your normal activities immediately.

 Which clinics perform radiofrequency ablation (RFA)?